9 The Strand Penshurst

 Most recently, intradermal injections of Platelet Rich Plasma have shown to markedly increase hair diameter with thickened epithelium, proliferation of collagen, fibroblasts and increased vessels around follicles.

-We use advanced preparation of Plasma- Injectable Platelet/Leucocyte/Fibrin Rich Plasma for injecting after preparation of scalp with micro-needling method with DermaPen.
+We use advanced preparation of Plasma- Injectable Platelets/Fibrin Rich Plasma for injecting after preparation of scalp with micro-needling method with DermaPen.
+Cells are in no way activated or manipulated.

 Two treatments are performed with a 3-month interval.